Trusted WordPress tutorials, when you need them most.

 Our Recommendation:

 We recommend SiteGround’s dedicated hosting plans.
-Hosted on the Google Cloud platform, you can choose up to 33 core processing power, 130 GB memory, and 1TB of SSD storage.
+Hosted on the Google Cloud platform, these plans offer up to 33 cores of processing power, 130 GB of memory, and 1TB of SSD storage.

 SiteGround dedicated cloud hosting